 - Can I buy a Little Printer?

 - Yes!
 We are taking orders at the BERG Cloud shop.
-We have one store for customers in UK and Europe, and another for US, Canada, Australia and New Zealand
+We have one store for customers in UK and within the EU, and another for US, Canada, Australia and New Zealand

 - How much is Little Printer?

 - £169 GBP ($219 USD) plus shipping.

 - How much is shipping?

 - UK: £9 (for single starter pack, per-unit prices for multiple orders are lower)

 EU: £18-£38 (for single starter pack, per-unit prices for multiple orders are lower, region dependent, price confirmed at checkout)

 US/CAN: $40 USD (for single starter pack, per-unit prices for multiple orders are lower)